ExtremeAddons/extreme_pbr_docs/docs/texture_paint.rst

 .. note::
-        In order to access the painting you will have to be in Nexus mode TODO: put link to nexus mode preferences and you will have to have added a material with the :ref:`add_module` button
+        In order to access the painting you will have to be in Nexus mode :ref:`pr_op_material_type` and you will have to have added a material with the :ref:`add_module` button